-- 1. Launch P4V and connect to the Perforce service where you want your streams to reside. - 2.
-Choose.
+- 1. Launch P4V and connect to the Helix Server where you want your streams to reside. - 2.
+Choose File > New > Stream.

 The Stream dialog is displayed.

 - 3. Specify the name ("main" or "mainline" is a good descriptive choice), depot, and root folder.
 Omit parent (the mainline has none).
 For stream type, choose "mainline". - 4.
 Click OK to save your stream specification. - 5.
 Verify that your new mainline stream is displayed in the Streams tab.
 Note that the mainline stream is not displayed in the Depot tab until you populate it with files.